 What’s happening next?

 We are now confident with the product design for manufacturability and are ready to commence the plastics tool machining in China in January.
 Once completed, a pilot run will produce finished parts for final checks before the plastic injection tools are shipped to Australia for final product manufacturing.

 We’ve been mocking up some great ideas for our packaging and are in talks with a number of talented design studios in Sydney who, once selected, will help us develop and create Wattcost’s final eco-friendly packaging.

-Due to plastic housing modelling sample delays, we’ve now update final product delivery to March 2018.
+Due to plastic housing modelling sample delays, we’ve now updated our final product delivery.
 As always, we thank you for your patience.

 Finally, from all of us here at Wattcost and especially from Tell, Demetrious and myself, we would like to wish all our supporters a Merry Christmas and a healthy, happy New Year.
 We’re so excited to finally be bringing Wattcost to fruition and into your homes in 2018.

 P.S.
 For those of you who indicated that your order was intended as a gift for Christmas, a special Wattcost gift card was posted to your order address last week (and should have already arrived by the time you read this update).